 Posted 30 April 2020

-Let's agree, for those who are not on the front line, home school is one of the most complicated things to deal with during this long confinement... whether for parents or students.
+Let's face it, for those who are not on the front lines, homeschooling is one of the most complicated things to manage during this long lockdown ... whether for parents or students.

-Apart from obvious material inequalities (not everyone has access to the same computers, internet connection, software or other equipment, or even the opportunity to study in a quiet room), one quickly realizes as a parent that teaching is indeed a profession, and as a student that going to class was ultimately not so bad.
+In addition to obvious material inequalities (not everyone has access to the same computers, internet connection, software or other equipment, or even the opportunity to study in a quiet room), you quickly realize as a parent that teaching is a profession, and as a student going to class was not so bad after all.

-It's not easy to manage work, home and children, or to juggle classes, family and private life….
+It's not easy to manage work, home and children, or to juggle between school, family and private life….

-Parents or students, don't hesitate to go elsewhere for help!
-Sites like SchoolMouv are there to accompany you on all subjects, at all levels.
+Parents or students, don't hesitate to seek help elsewhere!
+Sites like SchoolMouv are there to support you on all subjects, at all levels.

-In terms of resources, UNESCO has also given free access to the World Digital Library on the Internet, and that The Fnac has put a selection of 500 Free books to download.
-Not only will you most likely find material to use for classes, but you can also be curious and discover new things!
+In terms of resources, also know that UNESCO has provided free access to the World Digital Library on the Internet, and that Fnac has made a selection of 500 free books to download.
+Not only will you most likely find material there to use for lessons, but you can also be curious and discover new things!

 This school year is complicated for all of us, parents and students alike.
-We might as well do our best to stay calm and focused: the little ones need to build a solid foundation, and for the older ones, we know you may be worried about the future, but we're not going to be confined forever so stay focused on your goals!
+We might as well do our best to stay calm and focused: the little ones need to acquire a solid foundation, and for the older ones, we know that you may be worried about the future, but we will not stay confined forever so stay focused on your goals!

-In any case, don't let these painful weeks discourage you!
-We'll be out of it soon;)
+Either way, don't let these painful weeks put you off!
+We will be out soon;)